By Roy Burner - Minister of the Gospel

 Some compelling quotations concerning sin: If you do not want the fruits of sin stay out of sin's orchard; Keep yourself from opportunity and God will keep you from sin; The knowledge of sin is the beginning of salvation.
 You can be so filled with the things of Christ, with the things of God, that you do not have time for the sinful pleasures of the world.

 These quotations, by various authors, point towards abstaining from sin; exposing the nature of sin, and how it can grasp hold of a person, refusing to let go as that of quicksand.
-Scripture reveals: When lust has conceived, it brings forth sin: and sin, when it is finished, brings forth death (James 1:15).
+When lust has conceived, it brings forth sin: and sin, when it is finished, brings forth death (James 1:15).

 One needs to come to the realization that they are mired in the clutches of sin before deliverance can come.
 This is illustrated in the Psalm of David: The Lord inclined to me, and heard my cry.
 He brought me up out of a horrible pit (the very clutches of Hell itself), out of the miry clay (that which was attempting to hold him there), and set my feet upon a rock and established my steps (Psalm 40:1-3).

 The nature of sin has caught the world in a whirlwind.
-Sin has always been around since Adam and Eve; who first introduced its conception but it is being expounded on in these latter days.
+Sin has been around since Adam and Eve; who first introduced its conception but is being expounded on in these latter days.

 Sin was prominent, with the earth being corrupt before God, and filled with violence during the pre-Flood days of Noah (Genesis 6:11) until God dwelt with that generation bringing a flood upon mankind with every living substance being destroyed that was upon the face of the earth; with only Noah remaining alive, and those who were with him in the ark (Genesis 7:22-24).

-Sin was prominent in Sodom and Gomorrah, and the cities of the plains, for not even ten righteous could be found to forestall God's judgment.
+Sin was prominent in Sodom and Gomorrah, and the cities of the plains, where not even ten righteous could be found to forestall God's judgment.
 He rained brimstone and fire upon them out of heaven; saving only Lot, and his household (Genesis 19:24).

 Scripture tells of a day in which the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire until the day of judgment and destruction of ungodly men (2 Peter 3:7).
 That day will come as a thief in the night; in which the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up (2 Peter 3:10).